Stateware/Dav3i/doc/FrontEndArchitecture.md

 **stat reference list** refers to an array of stat names and names corresponding to upper and lower bounds of stats (Births, Deaths, Estimated Cases Upper, Estimated Cases, Estimated Cases Lower etc.) which are enumerated based on the order in which the stats are returned when a data query is made.

-**statID** refers to the enumerated value of a stat in the stat reference list.
+**stat ID** refers to the enumerated value of a stat in the stat reference list.

 **CC2** refers to the unique 2 character code used to refer to a country/region.